captionpoint/captionpoint-plays/THE-ROOMMATE.md

 No?
 ---
 ## SHARON:
-I don't really listen to music?
+I don’t really listen to music?
 ---
-I have this CD...
+I have this CD…
 ---
 My son sent it to me for Christmas one year
 ---
-he couldn't come home so
+he couldn’t come home so
 ---
-in the mornings I'd make breakfast
+in the mornings I’d make breakfast
 ---
 and just play that CD.
 ---
 ## ROBYN:
-Let's hear it.
+Let’s hear it.
 ---
 ## SHARON:
 Okay.